mvsoom/thesis/writing/thesis/chapter/overview/main.typ

 is contained within $tilde(r)(x)$: high frequencies are emphasized, essentially because the lips act like small (passive) tweeters
 @Schroeder1999.
-We are able to #emph[hear] the spectral imprint of the speaker’s vocal tract on the initial energy distribution @Klatt1986, because it is what we use to tell the difference between different speech sounds, and ultimately to understand the speaker’s message.
+We are able to #emph[hear] the spectral imprint of the speaker's vocal tract on the initial energy distribution @Klatt1986, because it is what we use to tell the difference between different speech sounds, and ultimately to understand the speaker's message.

 Since $r (t)$ is assumed known, we can further simplify
 @eq:lti-full by substituting